 The Pathfinders have developed the Roadmap for Peaceful, Just and Inclusive Societies, which is also available in French and Spanish.
 You can find more information here.

 The roadmap, which covers all of 2030 Agenda targets for peaceful, just and inclusive societies (SDG16+), was launched at a side event to the 72nd Session of the United Nations General Assembly and updated in July 2019.

 For the first time, the roadmap provides a shared vision for how SDG16+ can be delivered.
 It is an ambitious, but practical, document that acts as a "docking station" to bring many different partners and initiatives together.

 The updated roadmap now focuses on the SDG Summit in 2019, and ahead to the SDG Summit in 2023.

 The Pathfinders group continues to grow, as governments and other partners make commitments to lead on the implementation of SDG16+.

 The group works with regional and international pathfinders to strengthen strategies for implementation, and is shaping a global debate through "grand challenges" on justice, inclusion, and violence prevention.

 Current list of Pathfinders:

-16+ Forum, Alliance 8.7, g7+, Global Alliance for Reporting Progress on Promoting Peaceful, Just, and Inclusive Societies, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Participation (TAP) Network.
+16+ Forum, Alliance 8.7, g7+, Geneva Peacebuilding Platform, Global Alliance for Reporting Progress on Peaceful, Just, and Inclusive Societies, Global Partnership for the Prevention of Armed Conflict, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Participation (TAP) Network.